 Mayo Clinic has two campuses in Arizona.
 The Phoenix campus of Mayo Clinic includes the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
 It has been recognized several times by Phoenix magazine as the Best Hospital in Phoenix.

 The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
 This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
 Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

 Graduation and certification

-Upon successful completion of the fellowship, you will receive a certificate of completion from Mayo Clinic School of Health Sciences, part of Mayo Clinic College of Medicine and Science.
+After successfully completing this fellowship, you receive a certificate of completion from Mayo Clinic School of Health Sciences, part of Mayo Clinic College of Medicine and Science.
 This certificate specifically states that the graduate fellow has received postgraduate training in the field of hospital internal medicine.

-Each year, Mayo Clinic School of Health Sciences accepts up to three students to its postgraduate Physician Assistant Fellowship in Hospital Internal Medicine.
-This ensures you receive individualized instruction and a comprehensive educational experience.
+Each year, Mayo Clinic School of Health Sciences admits three students to the Physician Assistant Fellowship in Hospital Internal Medicine.
+This ensures that you receive tailored instruction and a comprehensive educational experience.